2011 World Artistic Gymnastics Championships: Individual all-around

 The all-around final was held on October 14.
 Three gymnasts had ranked high enough to qualify, but were not allowed to compete due to the two-per-country rule.
 The affected gymnasts were Jonathan Horton (5th), Fabian Hambüchen (19th) and Steven Legendre (24th).
 On the day of the final, Marian Drăgulescu pulled out of the competition and Nathan Gafuik took his place.
+Kōhei Uchimura's gold-medal-winning-margin was 3.101 points over runner-up Philipp Boy, who defended his silver medal from 2010 as well.